adafruit/Adafruit_Mynewt/Documentation/NewBSP.md

 ### Rename Files

-You probably want to rename files to include references to `boardname`, including in the `pkg.yml` file.
+You probably want to rename files to include `boardname`, including in the `pkg.yml` file.

 ### Edit the BSP Package Details